Your link text

 How do we recognize this and, more importantly, how do we avoid blocking God’s blessings?

 Think with me.
-Early this morning, God said, “Today I am going to bless you; You, Bill; You Ken; You Betty; and each one of you.
+Early this morning, God said, “Today I am going to bless you; You, Bill; You, Ken; You, Betty; and each one of you.
 In order for me to bless you, we must spend the day together; I must be in your presence all day.
 I will be with you every moment of today and it just so happens that I have today available and I am willing.
 Are you willing to keep me in your presence today?
 Are you willing to spend the day with me?

 “If you leave me at home or somewhere along the road, I cannot bless you.
 I can only bless you while I am in your presence.”